Part of a Topping Mini-Series

 Before we get started, check out Apos Audio.
-They are a great up and coming distributor with a phenomenal looking website and excellent customer service.
+They are a great up-and-coming distributor with a phenomenal-looking website and excellent customer service.
 They also offer free shipping, the lowest price guarantee, a 2-year warranty, and a 30-day return.

-Greetings comrade and Welcome aboard.
+Greetings mate and Welcome aboard.
 Stuart Charles here, HomeStudioBasics.com helping YOU make sound decisions, leading to a beautiful audio experience that will make you fall in love with music .. all over again, so…don’t want to read?!

 Now let’s talk about the Topping E30 and L30…

 In the Box/Build